index

 PREPARATION

-Heat the red wine together with the spices and the citrus zest of orange and lemon for an hour, covered, but without letting it boil to extract the flavors.
+Heat the red wine together with the spices and the citrus zest of orange and lemon for one hour, covered but without boiling, to extract the aromas.

 Then let the mulled wine steep for at least half an hour so that the aromas can fully develop.

-Pour the mulled wine through a sieve to remove the solids and reheat if necessary before serving.
-Decorate each glass with a lemon wedge around the rim to emphasize the aroma.
+Strain the mulled wine through a sieve to remove any solids and reheat if necessary before serving.
+Garnish each glass with a lemon wedge on the rim to enhance the aroma.